 betaSENSE GmbH takes the protection of your personal data (“data”) very seriously.
-Therefore, we naturally follow the legal provisions on data protection.
+Therefore, we naturally follow the legal regulations on data protection.
 It is important to us that you know at all times which of your data we collect, process and use, when and for what purposes.
-For this reason, you will find detailed information below about the data we collect and process.
+Therefore, you will find detailed information below about the data collection and processing we carry out.

 We collect, process and use (“process”) your data for contact requests.
 In addition, we store your data anonymously or pseudonomously in order to continuously improve our services for you.